In Greater New Haven, the town of East Haven is a matter of minutes east of its big sister, but very much its own place.

 Right in the middle of the ridge, cradled by steep, wooded slopes is the long, narrow Lake Saltonstall.

-If you have a Connecticut State Fishing License, the lake is stocked with a variety of fish by the Regional Water Authority, among them trout, carp, walleye, yellow perch and small mouth and largemouth bass.
+If you have a Connecticut State Fishing License, the lake is stocked with a variety of fish by the Regional Water Authority.
+Among them are trout, carp, walleye, yellow perch, and smallmouth and largemouth bass.

 15. Key to the Past Antiques

-In an unprepossessing building off the Governor John Davis Lodge Turnpike is a multi-dealer antique centre with more than 740 square metres of retain space.
+In a low-key building off the Governor John Davis Lodge Turnpike is a multi-dealer antique center, with 8,000 square feet of retail space.

-Enthusiasts could easily pass an hour or two hunting for something special in this Aladdin’s cave of furniture, art, militaria, coins, decorative arts, lighting, mirrors, records and collectibles.
+I could easily spend an hour or two hunting for something special in this Aladdin’s cave.
+The selection includes furniture, art, militaria, coins, decorative arts, lighting, mirrors, records, collectibles, the list goes on.

-Key to the Past is run by a wife and husband team, Judith and Emil Serrano, and featured in CTNow’s “Best of New Haven” readers’ poll in 2018.
+Key to the Past is run by a wife and husband team, Judith and Emil Serrano, and regularly features in CTNow’s “Best of New Haven” readers’ polls.
+The couple also manages another antiques center, a short drive east in Clinton.